Cycling Lifestyle: The Art of Finding Your Own Way

 2. The Submission-Disaster

-Note to myself: Despite team structures in cycling, perfomance depends on individual effort.
-Meet the best decision for yourself, be consequent and assertive.
+Note to myself: Despite team structures in cycling, performance depends on individual effort.
+Meet the best decision for yourself, and be consequent and assertive.
 It’s your life!

 3. The Sloth-Principle

 Just keep it easy.
-Have a slow-morning.
-Running late to training or lacking car, I mean who cares everything will be fine again.
+Have a slow morning.
+Running late to training or lacking a car, I mean who cares everything will be fine again.
 What was awesome for me back in school is pissing me off today.
-Now, I admire people being structured, determined and well-organized.
+Now, I admire people who are structured, determined, and well-organized.
 However, being dutifully is not equal to not having fun!

 Note to myself: Get off your ass and get your shit together.
 Finish your tasks and avoid stress.